WORKSHOP ON LOCAL GOVERNMENT AUTONOMY, INCLUSIVE GOVERNANCE AND OPEN BUDGET SYSTEM IN ENUGU

 Local Government Autonomy

-The Senior Programs Officer of Social Action, Prince Edegbuo welcomed participants and pointed to the fact that the local government is facing serious constrictions and lacks the freedom to pilot its affairs hence one of the purposes of the workshop is to galvanize support for the independence of the local government and put an end to the anomalies suffered by the people.
+The Senior Programs Officer of Alone, Prince Edegbuo welcomed participants and pointed to the fact that the local government is facing serious constrictions and lacks the freedom to pilot its affairs hence one of the purposes of the workshop is to galvanize support for the independence of the local government and put an end to the anomalies suffered by the people.
 According to him, the separation of local government from state government is necessary for any change to take place.
 Inclusion and citizens participation in the local government affairs is the way forward as citizens cannot continue to keep quiet and leave the government to carry on with the business of governance the way they want.
 Participants all agreed on the need for an autonomous and independent local government to achieve laudable development, abate redundancy in the LGAs and make it easier for checks and balances.

 The workshops also provided a platform for CSOs, NGOs, Community Chiefs, women groups and People Living with Disabilities (PLWD) to deliberate on the topic and create a strategic work plan to hold Local government accountable to its people.
 Stakeholders deliberated on the role of gender mainstreaming and social inclusion in achieving accountable local government areas.
 They argued that social inclusion and exclusion of gender especially the female gender has been one of the societal challenges.
 The drivers of such exclusions were identified such as ethnicity, indignity, gender relations, religion, physical disability, place of residence, HIV/AIDs and age.